 Do you want to become a strong leader?
 Are you interested in a challenging and exciting career in the Army?
 You should get involved in the Army ROTC program at the University of North Texas.

-Many careers in the Army do not require a specific academic major.
+Many careers in the Army don't require a specific academic major.
 Potential career fields include:

 In the Department of Military Science, we provide dynamic and interactive training in leadership development that prepares you for a successful career.
 Two-, three- and four-year options are available.

-You can remain in the program for up to two years with no obligation to serve unless you are awarded a scholarship or contract with the Army.
+You can remain in the program for up to two years with no obligation to serve unless you're awarded a scholarship or contract with the Army.
 Other opportunities include:

 In addition to the on-campus training activities, you can participate in training opportunities throughout the world.
 Cadets often train with active duty units in Japan, Germany and England as well as the United States.

-The Basic Course focuses on military life as well as the Army’s mission and structure.
-You also examine military history, leadership development, health and fitness, and national defense.
+The Basic Course focuses on military life as well as the Army's mission and structure.
+You'll also examine military history, leadership development, health and fitness and national defense.
 Leadership, ethics, professionalism and officership are the focal points of the Advanced Course.
-The Leadership Laboratory allows you to participate in leadership discussions and exercises with other ROTC members.
+The Leadership Laboratory will allow you to participate in discussions and exercises with other ROTC members.

 Once you earn your degree and meet other qualifications, you can be commissioned in the Army Reserves, Army National Guard or active duty Army.

-Information about scholarship opportunities and deadlines is at www.armyrotc.unt.edu.
+Information about scholarship opportunities and deadlines is available at our website.

 You must be a U.S. citizen attending UNT full time, be in good physical condition and have good moral character.